MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Get-MgSiteList.md

 Returns the metadata for a list][].
 This API is available in the following [national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaSiteList](/powershell/module/Microsoft.Graph.Beta.Sites/Get-MgBetaSiteList?view=graph-powershell-beta)

 ## SYNTAX

 ### List1 (Default)